Architecture

 Portfolio submission and other information

-To showcase your design and artistic skills, all candidates must submit a portfolio of artwork as part of the application process.
+To showcase your design and artistic skills, if you are not studying Art or Design at A Level, BTEC, or Higher Level IB, you will be asked to submit a portfolio of artwork as part of the application process.

 Find out everything you need to know about collating and submitting your portfolio.